 While exceptions exist, receiving an unintentional final message is almost always a tearful but positive experience that motivates the reader to push forward and keep doing their best - occasionally even helping to snap them out of whatever depressive funk they might have been in over the death of their loved one.

-See Apocalyptic Log, Famous Last Words, and That Was the Last Entry for other situations where a character might leave a final message without realizing they are about to die.
+See Apocalyptic Log and That Was the Last Entry for other situations where a character might leave a final message without realizing they are about to die.
 Compare with Killed Mid-Sentence.
 Contrast with Happier Home Movie for when a character's reliance on this type of message becomes dysfunctional.

 - The ARIA anime adaptation features a twist— Akari is given a message from a mysterious girl to deliver to a long abandoned address away from Neo Venezia.
 She later learns that both the recipient and the letter writer died before the letter could be sent; the recipient was a man who died mining for water with the rest of his coworkers, while the writer died waiting for him on Earth.
 Akari ends up delivering the message to the man's grave though, with a little help.